calnet-oss/bidms-docker-tomcat-base/README.md

 ## Tomcat File Persistence

-Docker will mount the host directory specified in `HOST_TOMCAT_DIRECTORY` from `config.env` within the container as `/var/lib/tomcat9` and this is how the application server run files are persisted across container runs.
+The container runtime will mount the host directory specified in `HOST_TOMCAT_DIRECTORY` from `config.env` within the container as `/var/lib/tomcat9` and this is how the application server run files are persisted across container runs.

 As mentioned in the build image step, the `buildImage.sh` script will initialize the Tomcat run files as long as the `HOST_TOMCAT_DIRECTORY`